sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

         $media->setUpdatedAt(new \Datetime());
     }

-The update method only update data that cannot be managed by the user.
+The update method should only update data that cannot be managed by the user.

 .. code-block:: php